Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-In this work, we present a unified framework to describe many-body phases of excitons on moat bands and obtain related phase diagrams that can guide future experimental realizations of the proposed systems.
-We highlight how an appropriate $T$-matrix renormalization of the bare exciton--exciton interaction is crucial to obtain inhomogeneous BEC phases and exemplify this in the case of a simple bilayer potential between dipolar excitons.
-We also review the theory behind the statistical transmutation of bosons on moat bands and compare the energies of the resulting CSL phases with those of the BECs for the simple bilayer model.
-We then argue that the phenomenon of band-structure warping, which can be significant in real systems, can induce a transition from the CSL to a (possibly supersolid) BEC, and subsequently use a Gross--Pitaevskii framework to study excitonic supersolids across a larger parameter region.
-Our findings establish moat-band excitons as an exciting avenue for the exploration of correlated phases and add further interest into highly tunable 2D material platforms for the realization of novel interacting bosonic matter.
+Our work presents a unified framework for many-body phases of excitons on moat bands.
+In particular, we highlight how an appropriate $T$-matrix renormalization of the bare exciton--exciton interaction is crucial to obtain inhomogeneous BEC phases and exemplify this in the case of a simple bilayer potential between dipolar excitons.
+Additionally, we use a Gross--Pitaevskii framework to study excitonic supersolids across a larger parameter region.
+We also review the theory behind the statistical transmutation of bosons on moat bands and compare the energies of the resulting CSL phases with those of the BECs in the aforementioned electron--hole bilayer model.
+We demonstrate that long-range interactions between excitons introduce a direct competition between the BEC phases and the CSL that is largely absent in the case of contact interactions, and obtain associated phase diagrams that can guide future experimental realizations of the proposed systems.
+We discuss effects associated with band-structure warping, disorder, and nonzero temperatures that are relevant for the physics of real systems.
+Our findings, which are summarized in Fig.\ \ref{fig:introSummary}, establish moat-band excitons as an exciting avenue for the exploration of correlated phases and further motivate the use of highly tunable 2D material platforms for the realization of novel interacting bosonic matter.